rohitdhuri/NoSQL-MongoDB-Application/README.md

 # Title
-Analysis of FIFA 2020 players dataset in a NoSQL MongoDB database.
+Soccer player buying guide for club managers / Analysis of FIFA 2020 players dataset in a NoSQL MongoDB database.

 ## Description
 - Python application that assists football clubs with investment in best set of players based on club goals